 ACKNOWLEDGEMENT OF THE NIPMUC PEOPLE

-With respectful acknowledgment of the Nipmuc people, who for generations stewarded the land on which the center now stands, BCBS offers 5% of center donations received at each residential program to our neighbors, the Nipmuc Nation Tribal Council.
+With respectful acknowledgment of the Nipmuc people, who for generations stewarded the land on which the center now stands, BCBS offers 5% of center donations received at each residential program to our neighbors, the Tribal Government of the Nipmuc Nation.

 DIVERSITY, EQUITY, AND INCLUSION